3raxton/spicetify-custom-apps-and-extensions/README.md

 * If there are bugs or you'd like to request a feature, open an issue.

-## Donate

-Please consider [donating](https://paypal.me/BraxtonHuff) **to ensure this repository stays strong**.
-I create &amp; work on open source projects such as this one for free.
-If you depend on or find this project helpful, it makes sense to donate in order to help ensure that the project is maintained.

 ## License
 Licensed under the [MIT License](https://3raxton.github.io/license) by [Braxton Huff](https://github.com/3raxton)